 Most eCommerce platforms make the same mistake of highlighting product features to an unnecessary extent while letting product benefits take a second seat.
 Simply put, your customers don’t care too much about your product features.
 They want to know how a product can bring about a change in their lives.

 A skincare face masque talks about its skin-nourishing ingredients and award-winning formula.
 Another skincare product talks about its results-specific benefits as in the screenshot below:

 Here’s a fact that will probably never change:

-People, in general, have a short attention span and they don’t read everything you write on a product description.
+People, in general, have a short attention span and they don’t read everything you write in a product description.
 They would much rather just scan through the whole text.
 This is why you need to tailor the content to make it more scannable and reader-friendly for visitors.
 Always highlight the product features/benefits.

 Take a look at how this brand has made the best use of scannable content in its product description:

 In the age of information, everything is getting digitalised.
 Even the locale is digital now.
-So much so that even the global eCommerce brands have started to invest in local SEO strategy to reinforce their stranglehold on the local market.
+So much so that even global eCommerce brands have started to invest in a local SEO strategy to reinforce their stranglehold on the local market.
 If the big guns are taking local SEO seriously, one can imagine what it means for small eCommerce guys.
 If you don’t build a local presence, your business is essentially non-existent.
 When implemented effectively local SEO offers the most cost-effective way to connect with your target audience.
 We will show you the best ways to optimise your eCommerce locally and build visibility in local search results.

 Studies suggest that 80% of people lose trust in local businesses if they find incorrect contact details online.
 The stats should tell you about the importance of keeping your contact details consistent across all types of online listings.

 Head over to Google Business Profile and click on the 'Manage now' button.
 Now enter your business name.
 If it turns out that you have the same name as a different business in the locality, you can avoid duplicating the name suggested through the autocomplete function.

-Now enter the details of your business location
+Now enter the details of your business location.

 If your company is a Service Area Business (SAB) meaning that you deliver goods and services to customers, make sure to put the box at the bottom.
 You also have two options:

 Next up, list your service areas.
 Before selecting your specific business category, you need to list the areas where you deliver your services.
 This will let Google display your business for those area-based searches.

 Now, Add a contact number and website URL.
 This is absolutely essential to do call tracking and drive organic traffic to your eCommerce platform.

-Now complete your business profile verification
+Now complete your business profile verification.